upenndigitalscholarship/dsfellows/week_3_agenda.md

 ### Geneva Bible, bound with Robert Herrey's concordance (1581)

++ Translation and edition of the Bible predating the King James by 51 years; one of the first mass-produced printed Bibles to be made available to the general public
 + This is one text Stallybrass uses as an example of how early modern Bibles made new forms of discontinuous reading possible
++ Open to a random page: what kind of information do we get, besides what we might think of as the "text" of the Bible?
 + Looking at the title page: why advertise the presence of a concordance?
 What is a concordance, and what does it do for the reader?
 Why two concordances?
   + (Stallybrass: first alphabet proliferates meanings, second controls against that proliferation; "anti-Catholic slant". see entry for Abominable)
-+ What are some ways you could read through this text?
++ What types of reading do these paratexts promote?
 + What can you do with this text that you couldn't do with a scroll?
 + Evidence of readers' interactions with it (marginalia on p.
 179; other traces?)
-+ If you were to create a digitized version of this text, how would you do it?
++ If you were to create a digitized version of this text, how would you do it? or: does the textual apparatus bear any resemblance to digital methods of navigating through texts you've used?
   + Arguably, first DH project was [Father Roberto Busa's](http://stephenramsay.us/2011/08/11/father-roberto-busa/) creation of a computer-generated [concordance](http://www.corpusthomisticum.org/it/index.age) to the works of Thomas Aquinas
 + Skeumorphism: